HL7/fhir-cow-ig/input/pagecontent/index.md

 * Client Registration - registering a client with an authorization server and identifying the set of data a client may access and the actions it may take (collectively "scopes") to carry out a set of workflows per a business agreement.
 * Patient Matching - this guide provides minimal guidance on how the exchanging actors should confirm the identity of the patient in the exchange, since this may vary considerably by jurisdiction based on local identifiers and the availability of national IdPs.
-* Provider addressbooks - identifying the set of providers, where they work, and their electronic endpoints for communication.
+* Provider address books - identifying the set of providers, where they work, and their electronic endpoints for communication.
 * Service catalogs - what tests, procedures, or other services a fulfiller can perform, and what information they would require to perform a service or to assess their ability to perform a service (such as their order-specific questions).
 * Decision Support and Prior authorization - this IG provides only minimal guidance on workflow steps that occur before the creation of an actionable request for service.
 Many jurisdictions require that providers receive prior-authorization for a request for service from insurers or other payers.
 * Scheduling - confirming the time slot, location, provider, and materials with which a service will be performed